 - In an audit firm where a small number of partners operate the business, the EQC reviewer did not spend sufficient time for the review putting a priority on the audit engagements he/she was in charge of; - Although the audit firm did not have a sufficient number of partners or other staff members with sufficient knowledge and experience to perform the EQC review, the PICOQC did not examine whether persons with sufficient qualifications to serve as EQC reviewers had been hired or fostered.
-In addition, due to excessive trust placed in the EQC reviewer, the PICOQC did not aware of the need to develop an adequate review system; - The EQC reviewer merely examined the same deficiencies as the ones identified in the CPAAOB inspections or the quality control reviews while neglecting to examine the responses to similar deficiencies; - As the engagement team did not pass on to the EQC reviewer (including in cases outsourced to an external EQC reviewer), in writing or by any other appropriate means, information regarding the condition of the audited company and the consideration of significant matters, the engagement team and the EQC reviewer did not share the recognition of risk and other audit matters; and - The EQC reviewer assumed, from the daily communications with the engagement team, that the audit procedures performed by the team were sufficient and appropriate.
+In addition, due to excessive trust placed in the EQC reviewer, the PICOQC did not aware of the need to develop an adequate review system;

+The EQC reviewer only verified the same matters as the deficiencies identified in the CPAAOB inspections and quality control reviews, etc., and did not verify the status of responses to the same matters similar to the deficiencies in the course of the EQC review;

+- As the engagement team did not pass on to the EQC reviewer (including in cases outsourced to an external EQC reviewer), in writing or by any other appropriate means, information regarding the condition of the audited company and the consideration of significant matters, the engagement team and the EQC reviewer did not share the recognition of risk and other audit matters; and - The EQC reviewer assumed, from the daily communications with the engagement team, that the audit procedures performed by the team were sufficient and appropriate.
 Thus, the EQC reviewer did not examine the important judgments made by the engagement team and the sufficiency and appropriateness of their audit procedures through audit work papers.
 In addition, the EQC reviewer lacked awareness to critically examining engagement teams' opinions.